masterblaster1999/Nebula4X/docs/ARCHITECTURE.md

 - Factions track which star systems they have discovered in `Faction::discovered_systems`.
 - Discovery is seeded from starting ships/colonies and updated when ships transit jump points.
 - The UI can optionally hide undiscovered systems when fog-of-war is enabled.
+- The simulation exposes a small convenience helper, `Simulation::issue_travel_to_system`, that pathfinds through the known jump network and enqueues the required `TravelViaJump` steps.

 ## Save/load